-21-09-01 PROCEDURE FOR IMPEACHMENT
+21-07-01 PROCEDURE FOR IMPEACHMENT

-- 21-09-02 Documentation, including a signed and notarized statement of witnesses, and any other documents charging a judge with any violation of 21-07-01, shall be presented by a Tribal member to a three-person commission (Recall/Impeachment Commission) appointed by the Tribal Council at a regularly scheduled Council meeting for the purposes of recall and impeachment proceedings only. - 21-09-03 If the three-person commission appointed by the Tribal Council for the purposes of recall or impeachment proceedings only determines by a majority vote grounds exist to conduct a hearing to adjudge whether the judge should be removed have been shown, the Tribal Council shall appoint a non-member law-trained person to conduct said hearing. - 21-09-04 The person appointed to conduct the impeachment hearing shall then set a date and time for the hearing and notice shall be served on all parties involved.
-The hearing shall be held at a site other than the Tribal courtroom or the Tribal Council chambers. - 21-09-05 The Judge against whom the charges have been brought shall be allowed at least ten (10) working days to review all allegations and supporting documentation of wrong-doing prior to the hearing.
+- Documentation, including a signed and notarized statement of witnesses, and any other documents charging a judge with any violation of 21-07-01, shall be presented by a Tribal member to a three-person commission (Recall/Impeachment Commission) appointed by the Tribal Council at a regularly scheduled Council meeting for the purposes of recall and impeachment proceedings only.
+Should two-thirds of the Tribal Council determine that written complaints against a Judge warrant an impeachment charge or charges against the Constitutionally-appointed Judge and also constitute an immediate emergency that threatens (1) the Tribe's sovereignty, (2) the competent operation of the Tribal Court, or (3) the health, welfare, or economic security of the Tribe or its members, then the Tribal Council may immediately relieve the appointed Judge of duty with pay, until such time as the Impeachment Commission may determine if an impeachment hearing is warranted and the non-member, law-trained person may hold the impeachment hearing and issue the findings of fact and conclusions of law. - 21-07-03 If the three person commission appointed by the Tribal Council for the purposes of recall or impeachment proceedings only determines by a majority vote grounds exist to conduct a hearing to adjudge whether the judge should be removed have been shown, the Tribal Council shall appoint a non-member law-trained person to conduct said hearing. - The person appointed to conduct the impeachment hearing shall then set a date and time for the hearing and notice shall be served on all parties involved.
+The hearing shall be held at a site other than the Tribal courtroom or the Tribal Council chambers. - 21-07-05 The Judge against whom the charges have been brought shall be allowed at least ten (10) working days to review all allegations and supporting documentation of wrong-doing prior to the hearing. - Upon decision of a three person commission, appointed by the Tribal Council for the purposes of recall and impeachment proceedings only, to have an impeachment hearing conducted, the Judge against whom the charges of impeachment have been brought shall be relieved of duty with pay, until such time as the hearing is completed and a determination has been made that the charges of impeachment have been substantiated. - 21-07-07 The appointed Judge or other law trained person having heard the impeachment hearing shall make Findings of Fact and Conclusions of Law determining whether clear and convincing evidence supports the charges of violations of the 21-07-01 within twenty (20) calendar days.

-- 21-09-06 Upon decision of a three-person commission, appointed by the Tribal Council for the purposes of recall and impeachment proceedings only, to have an impeachment hearing conducted, the Judge against whom the charges of impeachment have been brought shall be relieved of duty with pay, until such time as the hearing is completed and a determination has been made that the charges of impeachment have been substantiated. - 21-09-07 The appointed Judge or other law trained person having heard the impeachment hearing shall make Findings of Fact and Conclusions of Law determining whether clear and convincing evidence supports the charges of violations of the 21-07-01 within twenty (20) calendar days. - 21-09-08 In the event it is adjudged that the judge should be removed, he/she shall be immediately and permanently relieved of all duties and shall not have the right to appeal. - 21-09-09 In the event it is adjudged that the judge, against whom the charges of impeachment have been brought should not be removed, he/she shall immediately resume his/her duties.
+- 21-07-08 In the event it is adjudged that the judge should be removed, he/she shall be immediately and permanently relieved of all duties and shall not have the right to appeal. - 21-07-09 In the event it is adjudged that the judge, against whom the charges of impeachment have been brought should not be removed, he/she shall immediately resume his/her duties.

-21-10-01 TRIBAL COURT SUPPORT STAFF
+21-08-01 TRIBAL COURT SUPPORT STAFF